nfrankel/vaadin7-workshop/README.md

 #### Storing data

-Notice Vaadin cleverly hides the JavaEE API, so that there's no straightforward access to many objects, such as `HttpSession`, `HttpServletRequest` and `HttpServletResponse` objects.
+Notice Vaadin cleverly hides the Java EE API, so that there's no straightforward access to many objects, such as `HttpSession`, `HttpServletRequest` and `HttpServletResponse` objects.
 This doesn't mean that their features are not accessible: in particular, storing data into the user session is provided via the `VaadinSession.getCurrent().setAttribute()` method.
 Store the login field value into the session and display it as a label on the main screen.

 Attributes can be stored by key as usual, but also by class.
 This makes storing full-fledged objects such as `User` a breeze.